theNewDynamic/oregonsadventurecoast.com/content/blog/celebrating-black-history-month-on-oregon-s-adventure-coast-coos-bay-north-bend-charleston.md

 draft: false
 date: 2024-01-30T00:00:00-08:00
 description: >-
-  &nbsp;Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston may be known for its rugged beauty and pristine landscapes, but its history is also marked by people of African descent who have left a notable mark on our communities.&nbsp;
+  Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston may be known for its rugged beauty and pristine landscapes, but its history is also marked by people of African descent who have left a notable mark on our communities.&nbsp;
 image: /img/black-history-month-oregon-s-adventure-coast-blog.jpg
 tags: